datatogether/reading_datatogether/README.md

 ### Knowledge Commons

-Let’s revisit last semester’s ideaas around governing the commons, but with more emphasis and focus on how knowledge, information, and digital data might be treated and governed as common pool resources.
+Let’s revisit last semester’s ideas around governing the commons, but with more emphasis and focus on how knowledge, information, and digital data might be treated and governed as common pool resources.

 **Readings:**